edlee123/glow/README.md

 # Glow - Creative Campaign Automation

 Glow up your social campaigns!
 Glow is a Python package designed to automate the generation of creative assets for social ad campaigns.
-Included are example campaigns for global consumer goods companies that need to launch hundreds of localized social ad campaigns monthly.
+Included are example campaigns for global consumer goods companies that need to launch hundreds of social ad campaigns monthly.

 ## Features

-- Uses LLM to generate multiple creative concepts compliant with campaign briefs, brand guidelines, legal checks (prohibited wording).
+- Uses LLMs to generate multiple creative concepts compliant with campaign briefs, brand guidelines, and legal requirements like prohibited wording
+- Generates new assets using AI models like Google Gemini 2.5 Flash Image from OpenRouter.ai, with flexible pipeline architecture to add other APIs like Adobe Firefly or Adobe Photoshop APIs for post-processing.
-- Accept input assets from local storage or URL and incorporate the style and composition into generated content
+- Accepts input assets from local storage or URL using AI to incorporate the style and composition into new AI generated assets.
-- Generate new assets using AI models like Google Gemini 2.5 Flash Image via OpenRouter.ai (with future Adobe Firefly integration)
-- Produce creatives in multiple aspect ratios (1:1, 9:16, 16:9) for different social platforms.
+- Produces creatives in multiple aspect ratios (1:1, 9:16, 16:9) for different social platforms.
-- Display concept messages on the final assets.
+- Displays concept messages on the final assets.
-- Save generated outputs and their configuration in an organized folder structure
+- Saves generated outputs and their configuration in an organized folder structure
-- Adapter architecture provides flexiblity in concept2asset pipelines to incorporate APIs from different providers e.g. text-to-image models, Firefly, or photo-editing like PhotoShop .

-### PLUS Nice to Have Features (from requirements)
+### PLUS Nice to Have Features

 - ✅ **Brand compliance**:
   - Campaign briefs include brand guidelines with color palette, typography, and prohibited content.
-The `campaign2concept` command will have an LLM generate concepts to adhere to campaign brand guidelines.
+The `glow campaign2concept` command will have an LLM generate concepts to adhere to campaign brand guidelines.
   - ✅ Logo detection: OpenCV-based logo detection to verify logo presence in generated assets
     - Command-line tool: `glow reviewlogo` to check for logo presence.
   - ✅ **Legal content checks**:
-    - Campaign briefs include "do_not_use" section to specify prohibited words and imagery from the outset from `campaign2concept`
-    - And as an added guard the new `reviewlanguage` command checks concept files for prohibited words and phrases post concept generation.
+    - A new additional guard with `glow reviewlanguage` to check concept files for prohibited words and phrases post concept generation.
   - ✅ **Logging and reporting of results**:
     - Comprehensive logging system captures all steps of the generation process
     - Each concept includes detailed logs stored in .log files